Dimers on Riemann surfaces II: conformal invariance and scaling limit

 \section{Universality of cycle rooted spanning forests}

 In this section, we prove that the wired oriented CRSF on a graph satisfying an invariance principle and an RSW-type crossing condition converges to a universal limit in the Schramm sense.
 This section can be read independently of the rest of the paper.
-We only need to recall \cref{def:temperleyan} (the definition of the wired oriented CRSF).
+We only need to recall \cref{def:temperleyan} and the assumptions in \Cref{sec:setup}.